Dry Needling - Brisbane MSK Clinic

 Acupuncture vs Dry Needling

 Although one uses needles in Acupuncture and Dry Needling, there are differences in approach.
 Acupuncture is a regulated health profession, and training takes years.
 Philosophy also plays a part in how one works.
 Dry Needling only works with trigger points and so has limits of scope.
 Acupuncture has a much broader range of practice than dry needling.
 Scope refers to the type of things one can treat.
 Acupuncturists often treat addictions and infertility, among other things.
 They also learn lots of different kinds of techniques.
 One such method involves working with Ashi points related to energy flows.
 Energy flows such as Qi and Chi are important in Acupuncture and even the siting of needles.
 The term Meridians also refers to the flow of energy in the body.
 Research papers define Ashi points, and Myofascial Trigger Points differently, which affects the treating approach.
 Western medicine acupuncture or dry needling does not aim to treat energy flows, purely myofascial trigger points and pain.
-Research has shown similarities between ancient Chinese meridians and recent fascial network research.
-Research into the fascial network dates back a few decades and has involved much medically-based anatomy work.
+Research has shown similarities between ancient Chinese meridians and recent fascial system research.
+Research into the fascial system dates back a few decades and has involved much medically-based anatomy work.
 In essence, the treating approaches are very different, and there are often many ways to achieve a similar outcome.
 Also, sometimes people may get on better with one treatment method over another.

 Other Myofascial Pain Relief - Treatment and Techniques